![]() |

 Ostrich turkey (Dromeogallus meleagroides)

-summer and cool snowless winter.
+of a hot summer and cool snowless winter.

 The male in height is up to 150 cm (weights up to 60 kg), female - up to 120

 cm (50 kg), weight of egg is up to 600 g, growth of hatched chick - 20 cm.
+Constitution

-wide and high.
+high.
 Above a beak it grows the "dewlap" increased at irritation.

 On throat the big "purse" (a plica of skin) grows, having the function